Telecommunications in Thailand: Submarine cables

 The Asia-America Gateway (AAG) is under construction and is in service since November 2009.

 The Asia Pacific Gateway (APG), a new submarine cable, is under planning stage and is expected to be operational in Q3 2014.

 Satellite

 Thaicom is the name of a series of communications satellites operated out of Thailand and the name Thaicom Public Company Limited, which is the company that owns and operates the Thaicom satellite fleet and other telecommunication businesses in Thailand and throughout the Asia-Pacific.

 The official name of satellite project known as THAICOM named by His Majesty the King Bhumibol Adulyadej, as a symbol of the linkage between Thailand and modern communications technology.

 Thailand-based Shinawatra Computer and Communications Co.
 Ltd. (now InTouch Group) signed a US$100 million contract with Hughes Space and Communications Company Ltd. in 1991 to launch Thailand's first satellite communications project.
 The first Thaicom satellite was launched on December 17, 1993.
-This satellite carried 12 C-band transponders coveting a region from Japan to Singapore.
+This satellite carried 12 C-band transponders covering a region from Japan to Singapore.
 Thaksin Shinawatra sold Shin Corporation, which owns 41% of Thaicom Public Company Limited.